baibaratsky/yii2-ga-measurement-protocol/README.md

 $request->addProduct($productData1);

-// You can include as many products as you need this way
+// You can include as many products as you need, this way
 $productData2 = [
     'sku' => 'AAAA-5555',
     'name' => 'Test Product',